706-419-3883

 Besides elimination of inflammatory and carcinogenic compounds in meat, vegetarian diets help in other ways.

-3. Hormones: IGF-1 (insulin-like growth factor) is a growth hormone essential for normal growth during childhood.
+4. Hormones: IGF-1 (insulin-like growth factor) is a growth hormone essential for normal growth during childhood.
 Excessive amounts in adult years can promote abnormal growth and the proliferation and spread of cancer cells.
-Vegetarians have less IGF-1 than meat-eaters.25
+Vegetarians have less IGF-1 than meat-eaters.19

-4. A vegetarian diet helps weight control.
+5. A healthy vegetarian diet that emphasizes whole foods helps weight control.
 Obesity causes serious inflammation that substantially increases the risk for cancer.
 Obesity and a high-fat diet allow cancer cells to outcompete immune cells for fuel, impairing immune function and accelerating tumor growth.
-Cancer cells reprogram their metabolism in response to increased fat availability to better gobble up energy-rich fat molecules, depriving certain immune T cells of needed fuel.
-This accelerates tumor growth.26
+Cancer cells reprogram their metabolism in response to increased fat availability to better gobble up energy-rich fat molecules.
+This action deprives certain immune T cells of needed fuel, accelerating tumor growth.20

 Vegetarians have less prevalence of obesity.
-However, even for consumers of vegetarian cuisine, obesity still increases the risk.
+However, even for consumers of vegetarian cuisine, obesity still increases the risk of cancer.
 Comparing low-calorie diets: the vegetarian diet was found to be almost twice as effective as a conventional anti-diabetic diet in helping weight loss.
 One problem with diabetes is that fat builds up inside the muscle.
-In this study, the intramuscular fat was more significantly reduced by the vegetarian diet.27 This fact suggests that a vegetarian diet helps to reduce the risk for diabetes which is a risk factor in itself for several cancers.
+In this study, the intramuscular fat was more significantly reduced by the vegetarian diet.21 This fact suggests that a vegetarian diet helps to reduce the risk for diabetes which is a risk factor in itself for several cancers.

 Vegetarian Diet and the Immune System

 Dietary habits significantly impact the immune system.
 Your gut plays an essential part in your immune responses.
 Vegetarian diets decrease activity of pro-inflammatory genes in the gut.
-A vegetarian diet increases NK cell activity by a factor of 2.34 compared to an omnivorous diet.28
+A vegetarian diet increases natural killer cell activity by a factor of 2.34 compared to an omnivorous diet.23

 Cancer-Fighters in Foods